iespinosa3/active_directory/README.md

 <p align = center>

   There is much more to do once the virtual machines are created; however, instead of typing all the steps out I have created a detail video documenting the installation of active directory in the Azure Cloud, and using powershell to add multiple users to specific folder.
-    You can watch this video for further instructions: <a href="https://youtu.be/gneJ5mZnAO4">Click Here</a>
+    You can watch the full length video here. <a href="https://youtu.be/gneJ5mZnAO4">Click Here</a>